OrlandoPM1410/soc-blue-team-labs/lab/README.md

 - Multi-host simulation

 ---
+11. Network Architecture

+Host-Only Network: 192.168.171.0/24

+Windows + Splunk: 192.168.171.12
+Kali Attacker: 192.168.171.13

+All attack traffic is generated internally via the Host-Only segment.

+NAT is used only for internet access and updates.

 This lab serves as a controlled environment to iteratively develop detection engineering skills and SOC analytical thinking.